duyilemi/aave-smartcontract/README.md

 We deposit the WETH as collateral

-We use that collateral to borrow DAI
+We use that collateral to borrow DAI or other assets

 Then, we pay it back!